aacebo/zyn/ROADMAP.md

 ---

-## Phase 4 — Build a first-class diagnostics subsystem
+## Phase 4 — Build a first-class diagnostics subsystem `🔄 In Progress`

 Diagnostics are one of the fastest ways to make macro development feel more professional.